isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 ### Fields and their Rings ###

+![A schematic of a common but loose field with enough room for four flags.
+Each flag pole has a field of about 5 m across and there is little overlap of fields of different flags.
+The flag poles are in black, the field in dark green, and the field's ring in light green.
+Most other types of fields, if not bespoke, are much tighter than this, but this design emphasises the circular nature of the field.](img/field.png)

 Flags are mounted in a specific area, known as the <dfn>field</dfn> (senp̲arť).
 The field may be, but sometimes is not, clearly delimited, and may be defined in one or both of these two methods:-